aslamfaleel/aslamfaleel/README.md

 ## Hi there 👋

-I am Aslam from Canada.
-I am an Accountant, aspiring to become a Data Engineer.
-I am currently in the pursuit of learning Python and SQL.
+I am Aslam from Canada, an Accountant aspiring to become a Data Engineer.
+I am currently pursuing learning Python and SQL.
 I also enjoy creating dashboards in PowerBI and creating business focused dashboards in general.